Enterprise Account Settings

 Edit, type the new name in the “Account name” field, and then save the new name.

 Renaming an Enterprise Account via the CLI requires the Enterprise Accounts CLI Plugin.

 The Enterprise Account can be renamed via the following Heroku CLI command:

 Please submit any questions, suggestions, and other feedback you have to email@example.com

 Heroku Audit Trail (audit logs) enables you to export a chronological, JSON-formatted archive of certain events associated with your Heroku Enterprise account.
 Learn more on the Audit Trails for Enterprise Accounts page.

 Set up Single Sign-On (SSO)

-If this is the first time you’re setting up SSO for your Enterprise Account, and none of your Enterprise Teams already has SSO enabled, click Begin setup.
+If this is the first time you’re setting up SSO for your Enterprise Account, and none of your Enterprise Teams already have SSO enabled, click